lottehime/ebootSegs/README.md

 <p>
 * moduleinfo.bin
 <p>
-For confirmation, moduleinfo.bin will look something like this (not sure if I can post much else?):
+For confirmation, moduleinfo.bin will look something like this (this is a brew example only):
 <p>
 <p>
 ![alt text][logo]